UBogun/Xojo-pigpio/README.md

 * Button class with interrupts enabling background responses
 * Interrupt-driven IRMotionDetector class
 * Ultrasonic sensor class
+* Demo console app to make use of a few of these features.
+It informs you about wiring when you select a demo.

 ### No events!
 > Yes, it would be the highest Xojo level of comfort to have events firing when the level of a sensor changes.
 This is, if possible, complicated at least, because the events are returned on a background thread and it would be very difficult to get onto the virtual sensor instance.